piafle3005/group3/use-cases/use-case-17.md

 ### Trigger

-A request for all the top N capital cities in a country.
+A request for the capital cities' information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests country population information.
-2. Employee requests the top N capital cities by population in the country.
+1. Employee requests population's information about all the capital cities in the world.
-3. Employee extracts the top N capital cities.
+2. Employee extracts current population's information of all the capital cities in the world.
-4. Employee provides the report to organisation.
+3. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that N is not valid.
+    1. Employee is informed that the report can't be produced.

 ## SUB-VARIATIONS